DBremen/dbremen.github.io/_posts/2021-02-23-AutoExtract.md

 }
 ```

-The function is just a convenience wrapper.
-We can easily monitor a folder like this:
+The function makes it easy to monitor a folder:

 ```PowerShell
 $monitor = Monitor-Folder "$env:USERNAME\Desktop" -EventName All -DefaultOutput